-UsefulPDF is a simple product with a simple goal - make it simple to work with PDFs.
+UsefulPDF is a simple product with a simple goal - make it simple to work with documents, speed up signing, and streamline your business processes.
 That’s a lot of simples, we know.
 While it’s not always easy to accomplish our stated mission, we pour our sweat, tears, time, and energy into making it a reality.

 We’ve been there and used the business software that’s bulky, unruly, and almost useless.
 We’ve experienced when software that barely works gets thrust on you, and you have to use it for three years because the contract is in effect.

-That’s the opposite of what we’re creating at UsefulPDF.
+That’s the opposite of what we’re creating a UsefulPDF.
 The founding team comes from a software background for small businesses.
-You know, if it’s too hard to use then, they’ll drop it like a bad habit.
+You know, if it’s too hard to use then they’ll drop it like a bad habit.
 Even though bad habits aren’t too easy to cut.

 We’re building UsefulPDF to bridge the gap between function and form.
 If it’s not easy to use and doesn’t enhance your work, then we’ve failed.
 But, judging from the large number of people using UsefulPDF, we’ve done something right.

-As far as we’re concerned, UsefulPDF is only in the early stages, and we’re going to be rolling out more features, tackle more use cases, and make work fun again (yes, work can be fun).
+As far as we’re concerned, UsefulPDF is only in the early stages, and we’re going to be rolling out more features, tackling more use cases, and making work fun again (yes, work can be fun).

 If you’re enjoying what we’re building and want to see new features, then drop us a line.
 We read every message and reply to most.